renatoGarcia/icecream-cpp/README.md

 #include <icecream.hpp>
 ```

-all the functionalities of IceCream-Cpp library will be available by the functions
+all the functionalities of Icecream-cpp library will be available by the functions
 [`IC`](#direct-printing), [`IC_A`](#return-value-and-icecream-apply-macro), and
 [`IC_V`](#range-views-pipeline); together with its respective counterparts `IC_F`,
 `IC_FA`, and `IC_FV`; that behave the same but accept an [output formatting